26th Regiment of Foot, February 1775

 Unacceptable: Modern Footwear, moccasins, shoe boots, half-boots, high-lows, Civil War bootees, or riding boots.

 Severe winters required the British Army North American to procure extra clothing appropriate to the climate.
 General Orders for the British Army in America state in September of 1774 that, “The Regiments will look out for leggings and mittens, against the severity of the winter, the General gives them timely notice, that they may send to New York or Philadelphia for them if necessary.”
 Even as late as April 26th General Orders required, “The men to mount guard in half gaiters for the future; but to carry their leggings with them, that they may be put on, if a change of weather should require it, especially at night.”
 The exact material for these woolen leggings is unknown.
 While brown and blue wool donation cloth was supplied in later campaigns.
 For the purposes of this event, black wool is preferred for uniformity.
-The soldiers of the 26th likely also had half-gaiters, but given the variable weather of March a pair of black wool leggings is recommend.
+The soldiers of the 26th also had half-gaiters.

 Best: Well-fit, hand-finished British Army leggings of black cloth with a 5-7 button placket at the ankle, instep strap, worn with black leather garters below the knee.